ARWL2016/ps-npm-build-hammarberg/README.md

 - Koa 1.0.0 http://koajs.com/#introduction (now on 2.2.0 with breaking changes)
 - Supertest 1.1.0  (now 3.0.0 with a simpler setup)
 - JSHint 2.9.4 (latest)
+- Coffeescript and Typescript - compile script and folder structure
+- rimraf@2.4.3 - recursive folder clean out for windows
 ---
 ### Notes on NPM